Imprint of the black hole interior on thermal four-point correlators: Local scattering near an interior bulk point

 \paragraph{Imaging the past interior:} Let us relax to the case where the operator insertions at $t_f$ can also appear earlier than $t_i$.
+Consider the initial time of the operator insertions as $t_i \sim 0$.
 Then there is no sharp signal in the following temporal range, since here we need to take into account additional contributions to the four-point correlator coming from two-point functions: \beq -\frac{\beta}{2} < t_f < \frac{\beta}{2}. \eeq For $t_f<-\frac{\beta}{2}$, since we work with the Wightman functions, our smearing prescription automatically takes us to scattering events in the vicinity of a bulk point in the past black hole interior.